lanl-aea/waves/docs/devops.rst

 This project contains several, separate `SCons`_ project configurations, where the ``SConstruct`` file name indicates an `SCons`_ project by convention.
 The WAVES package and documentation are defined in the ``waves/SConstruct`` file.
-The modsim template and regression tests are defined in a separate ``waves/quickstart/Sconstruct`` file.
+The modsim template and regression tests are defined in a separate ``waves/modsim_template/Sconstruct`` file.
 The WAVES tutorials each have a tutorial specific configuration file ``waves/tutorials/*SConstruct``.
-The following build commands apply to each, but must be run from their respective project configuration parent directories, ``waves``, ``waves/quickstart`` and ``waves/tutorials``.
+The following build commands apply to each, but must be run from their respective project configuration parent directories, ``waves``, ``waves/modsim_template`` and ``waves/tutorials``.
 The available targets and aliases differ accordingly.

-When executing the tutorials or quickstart build commands directly in the repository, the WAVES project root repository must be put on ``PYTHONPATH``.
+When executing the tutorials or modsim template build commands directly in the repository, the WAVES project root repository must be put on ``PYTHONPATH``.
 In personal (*but not shared*) virtual environments, the preferred method is to run ``conda develop .`` once from the project root directory.
 See the `Conda`_ documentation for more information about "development" mode installs.
-For shared environments, the preferred solution is to prefix the following commands with ``PYTHONPATH=.. ``, where it is assumed that the ``PWD`` is the tutorial or quickstart root directory.
+For shared environments, the preferred solution is to prefix the following commands with ``PYTHONPATH=.. ``, where it is assumed that the ``PWD`` is the tutorial or modsim template root directory.

 - View project specific command line options, default targets, and aliases